Connor Wong Player Props: Red Sox vs. White Sox

-The Boston Red Sox, including Connor Wong (.313 slugging percentage in past 10 games, including no homers), take on starter Lucas Giolito and the Chicago White Sox at Guaranteed Rate Field, Friday at 8:10 PM ET.
+The Boston Red Sox, including Connor Wong (.273 slugging percentage in past 10 games, including zero homers), take on starter Lance Lynn and the Chicago White Sox at Guaranteed Rate Field, Saturday at 4:10 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Twins.
+He is looking to get back on track following a four-strikeout performance in his last game against the White Sox.

 Connor Wong Game Info & Props vs. the White Sox